JeffGya/LND/codex/README.md

 # Echoes of the Sankofa — Project Codex (Starter)

 This folder is your **Codex** — the living index of canon, systems, and runnable sims.
+Full project Game design document is in docs/canon.
+Read that to get a full understanding of the project.
+Always refer to that first.

 ## What’s inside
 - `Canon Map.md` — crosswalk back to the canonical **Legacy Never Dies** GDD.